Becoming a Civic Educator or Cordinator

 An average of six civic educators and one county coordinator are recruited for each county as well as a special category of civic educators targeting Persons Living With Disabilities (PWDs).
 Additionally, marginalised areas are allocated an average of three extra civic educators as part of affirmative action measures.

 County coordinators undergo a one-week comprehensive civic education and Training of Trainers (ToT) course after which they are tasked with training the civic educators on the same.
 All these activities are undertaken with technical support, guidance and supervision of Uraia personnel.
 The civic educators also undergo regular capacity building and refresher courses.

 Scope of work for the County Coordinators

 The key task of the county coordinators is to provide oversight to the work of civic educators.
-Specifically they are required to assist the civic educators access the different community groups who are potential beneficiaries of the civic education program.
+Specifically, they are required to assist the civic educators access the different community groups who are potential beneficiaries of the civic education programme.
 They also assist the civic educators to access and engage with the duty bearers in their civic education work.
 They are also responsible for quality control, regular monitoring and reporting on the progress of civic education work undertaken in the county.